 To better understand the other scoring terms, let’s tackle what Par in golf means first.

 You’ll often hear a hole a golf course be identified as Par-3, Par-4 or Par-5 depending on its length or number of yards.
 This basically means the normal number of strikes a good player makes.
-So when a hole is tagged a Par 4 and you completed it in 4 strikes, you are considered good or in the average.
+So when a hole is tagged a Par 4 and you completed it in 4 strikes, or better completed under par, you are considered good or in the average.

 The reasoning for the name is that albatross is a very rare bird and so is scoring three under par.